 What does Squamous Cell Carcinoma look like?

-Squamous cell carcinoma appears as red, scaly bumps on the skin typically found in sun exposed areas such as the head or arms.
+Squamous cell carcinoma appears as red, scaly bumps on the skin typically found in sun exposed areas ,such as the head or arms.
 They often start as small scaly precancerous bumps known as actinic keratosis.
-When left untreated these develop into larger lesions and become these tumors.
+When left untreated, these develop into larger lesions and become tumors.

 There are slow growing and also very aggressive forms of this cancer.
 When these tumors become larger than 2 cm, poorly differentiated under the microscope, invade beyond the dermis layer of the skin, or become wrapped around a nerve, they have a much higher risk for metastasis and possibly death.
 This is why routine skin exams and early treatment are critical for a successful and healthy outcome.